day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 This repo contains an `/example` application called "simple", which has around 70 lines of code.
-We'll look at every line and understand what they do.
+We'll look at every line and understand what it does.

 You are currently about 60% the way to understanding re-frame.
-By the end of this tutorial, you'll be about at around 80%, which is good enough to start coding by yourself.
+By the end of this tutorial, you'll be at 80%, which is good enough to start coding by yourself.

 ### What Does It Do?

 This app:
- - displays the current time at second resolution in a nice big font
+ - displays the current time in a nice big font
- - provides one text input field into which you can type a hex colour code, like "#CCC", for the time display.
+ - provides a text input field into which you can type a hex colour code, like "#CCC", for the time display

 XXX screenshot